Trove

 Background

-This project received the MICA Leadership Award for Design For Change, the AIGA Flux Design Award, and the GDUSA American Graphic Design Award.
+Despite being little more than an initiative, Trove has been recognized for its impactful design and commitment to change.
+The project has received the MICA Leadership Award for Design For Change, the AIGA Flux Design Award, and the GDUSA American Graphic Design Award.

-Growing up in a country as linguistically diverse as Spain – where I was taught a minority language in school – convinced me that there is value in preserving and promoting minority languages.
+Growing up in a linguistically diverse country like Spain, where I was taught a former endangered language in school, convinced me of the importance of preserving and promoting minority languages.

 Problem

-People who grew up disconnected from a culture in which a minority language is spoken have a hard time reconnecting with it, and need better access to language resources.
+People who have grown up disconnected from a culture in which a minority language is spoken have a hard time reconnecting with it, and need better access to language resources.
 If this problem isn't remedied, it will most certainly accelerate language extinction.

 Initially a side project, The Preserved Dictionary allowed me to store and display documentation, sources, and other valuable materials relevant to my thesis.
 It's also a great way to learn about language preservation.